 On that same day, Christopher said Wakefield showed up at police headquarters and said he’d been out looking for whoever had done the killings and that he heard Larry Poole was in New York.
 Christopher wrote “I had to release him on 02-04-75 on own recog.
 On assault…” He also wrote, “Wakefield wanted to know how much had been found out about the one who did the killings.”
 Charles Wakefield denies he visited Christopher on this occasion.

-Christopher also ran a tag check on a car that came back to Thomas G Williams of 7 Norwood St. and indicated on the report that was where Charles Wakefield lived.
+Christopher also ran a tag check on a car that came back to Thomas G. Williams of 7 Norwood St. and indicated on the report that was where Charles Wakefield lived.

 It’s clear from Christopher’s reports that he is 100% focused on Wakefield on February 4.
 He enters into the file a “Consent to Search” waiver Mary Wakefield signed on 1-31-75 with Willie Johnson and Clinksales at 1 Kingston Ct. apartments.
 They were searching for a gun and clothes.
-He also submitted the arrest warrant for the assault and battery from 01-03-75 involving the fight Wakefield and Cruel and gotten into with Furman Wakefield.
+He also submitted the arrest warrant for the assault and battery from 01-03-75 involving the fight Wakefield and Cruel had gotten into with Furman Wakefield.

-February 6: Christopher makes first note of Wyatt Earp Harper, saying an unnamed informer told him Harper had been stealing with Wakefield and that Harper was is the robber.
+February 6: Christopher makes first note of Wyatt Earp Harper, saying an unnamed informer told him Harper had been stealing with Wakefield and that Harper was the robber.

 February 7: Detective Charles Edens showed up at the Sheriff’s Office and said that a subject named Ed (last name is either redacted or not known) who worked with Wakefield had information he wanted to turn over but “he was in fear of what Chas.
-Wakefield would be possibly do to him if he ever found out that he had talked to officers.”
+Wakefield would possibly do to him if he ever found out that he had talked to officers.”
 Edens told the CI to pass on to his source that officers would meet with the subject at a time and place where Wakefield would never know.
 There is nothing in the police file to indicate this meeting actually took place.

 Join today for bonus episodes and more